 Sensory Trust has over twenty years' experience of reviewing sites, from underground tunnels to treetop canopies, heritage to contemporary and small to large scale.
 We can look at a specific issue like visitor information, or at all aspects of site accessibility.
 We also carry out reviews to support development and funding plans.

-Why do an audit?
+Why do an access review?

-Our access audit will:
+Our access reviews will:

 - identify barriers to access and recommend actions to remove, adapt or avoid them.